buildethos/zk-reddit-community-aggregator/README.md

 # zk-Reddit Community Rewards Aggregator: a Proof-of-Concept

 The Ethos project envisions a future where user identities are both private and empowering.
 This PoC aims to illustrate a simple use case:
-(1) allow users to securely link their Reddit communities (2) enable third parties to reward users based on their communities, without knowing individual identities.
+1. allow users to link their Reddit communities in a secure manner.
+2. enable third parties to reward users based on their communities, without knowing individual identities.

 ## Objective